-Please assess yourself against the DICO/FSRA-required board competencies (please refer to the DICO/FSRA Director Training and Qualifications Application Guide in Appendix C for specific definitions of each competency level).
+Please assess yourself against the board competencies (please refer Director Training and Qualifications Application Guide in Appendix C for specific definitions of each competency level).
 Applicants should understand that the purpose of this assessment is to allow the Nominating Committee to understand what, if any, experience you currently have in the required areas of competency.
-There is no expectation that you must score highly in this process.
+There is no expectation that you will score highly in this process.
 A comprehensive training program exists to ensure newly elected Directors reach the required levels of competency within a reasonable period following election.

-For each of the areas, please use the following DICO/FSRA rating scale:
+For each of the areas, please use the following rating scale:

-- N/A: No knowledge of competency - Basic: Some knowledge; understands terminology and can identify the skills / attributes associated with the competency - Good: Good understanding of the fundamentals and sufficient knowledge and experience to apply concepts to less complex issues - Strong: Significant understanding and expertise of the competency and participates fully in board analysis discussion and debate on more complex issues - Expert: Expert understanding and provides expert analysis and advice on complex issues
+- N/A: No knowledge of competency - Basic: Some knowledge; understands terminology and can identify the skills / attributes associated with the competency - Good: Good understanding of the fundamentals and sufficient knowledge and experience to apply concepts to less complex issues - Strong: Significant understanding and expertise of the competency and participates fully in board analysis discussion and debate on more complex issues - Expert: Expert understanding and provide expert analysis and advice on complex issues